pearlanyanwu/interactive-rating.github.io/README.md

 ### What I learned

-In this project, I learned how to select a single rating out of five rating options using a nested for loop, store the selected rating, and display it on a second page using JS DOM manipulation.
+I learned how to:
+1) Select a single rating out of five ratings using a nested for loop and id comparison.
+2) Store the selected rating using Javascript variables.
+3) Display the rating on a second page using Javascript and CSS's 'display' property.